Edward James Boys

 Edward James Boys (19 September 1916 – 1 July 2002) was a leading authority on the men of the cavalry regiments of the British Army who took part in the famous Charge of the Light Brigade of 1854 during the Crimean War of 1854–1856 between the United Kingdom and Russia.

 Military service

-Born into a farming family in Plumpton in Sussex in 1916, in the middle of World War I, the son of Henry Boys (1881–1956) and Ann Margaret Boys (1882–1970).
-Boys's father was a farrier in the Royal Field Artillery.

 'Jim' Boys left school aged 14, and in 1937 he enlisted in the 2nd Battalion, Coldstream Guards and transferred to the regiment's 3rd Battalion when the battalion was posted overseas.
 From 1937 to 1939 he served in Egypt and Palestine, presumably during the 1936–1939 Arab revolt in Palestine.
 He served in Egypt during the early stages of World War II, and in Alexandria he met Greek-born Nitza Lemonia Asnay; he was captured at Tobruk in 1941 and spent the rest of the war in prisoner of war camps in Italy and Germany.
 In 1946, he married Nitza Asnay (1920–2002).